10 from 10 - A look back at photos from our news pages 10 years ago this week - The Courier

 Our photo archives contain a goldmine of images recording events both great and small in Tayside, Fife and beyond.

-In our new weekly series, Katie Paterson and Gayle Ritchie bring you 10 photos that were in the news exactly 10 years ago…
+In our new weekly series, Louise Gowans and Gayle Ritchie bring you 10 photos that were in the news exactly 10 years ago…

-1. A terrified driver was forced to flee for his life when a blaze erupted in his lorry.
-Traffic on the A90 was thrown into chaos when the road was closed for several hours near the incident at Powrie Brae on Forfar Road.
+- A “Fairer Scotland” protest took place at Aberdeen Town House prior to a council meeting to consider budget cuts.

-2. Two horses were rescued from a freezing pond on the Black Isle after falling through ice.
-It is believed the animals were trapped for more than an hour in the ornamental pond on the Rosehaugh Estate, near Avoch.
-They were pulled to safety by a team of firefighters.
+2. Glasgow Rocks basketball players EJ Harrison, Mike Copeland and Brice Fantazia hooked up with Braehead School pupils Iona Johnston and Euan Johnston.
+They were taking part in a basketball tournament at Aberdeen’s Beach Leisure Centre as part of the Jump2it programme.

 Help support quality local journalism … become a digital subscriber to The Courier